NCCLF Community Facilities Challenge

 The teams will also be required to give an oral presentation of their proposals before a panel of real estate professionals in the areas of development, finance, property management, architecture, planning, local government, FSU faculty and NCCLF representatives.

-In addition, clients receive proposals for potential projects that can be developed into real community facilities.
+In addition, Wesley UMC and Stone Soup will receive proposals for their potential projects to use for their future plans.
 The winning team will receive a monetary award to donate to a local CBO.

 Similar challenges that have been conducted in New Orleans.